-The Detroit Caesars began play in the newly founded American Professional Slow Pitch League (APSPL) in 1977.
+The Detroit Caesars began play in the newly founded American Professional Slo Pitch League (APSPL) in 1977.
 For much of the late 1960's and early 1970's, Detroit was a hotbed for softball, with some of the best players in the country playing in the most competitive leagues to be found anywhere.
-Behind league softball was Little Caesar's Pizza, a company founded and owned by Mike Illitch, a former Detroit Tigers farmhand and current owner of the MLB team, as well as the Detroit Red Wings.
+Behind league softball was Little Caesar's Pizza, a company founded and owned by Mike Ilitch, a former Detroit Tigers farmhand and current owner of the MLB team, as well as the Detroit Red Wings.
 This was his first step into professional sports.

 The Caesars played at Memorial Field in East Detroit, Michigan, a small suburb of Detroit that had recently played host to a national softball tournament.
 With clever promotions and the signing of two former Detroit Tiger stars, Jim Northrup and Norm Cash, fans packed into the small stands by the thousands to witness not only Detroit's best softball players, but those that Illitch had brought to town to make his team into the "Yankees of professional softball."
 Mike Nye, Ronnie Ford, Bert Smith, Tex Collins and many other softball legends took to the field for Detroit, led by manager Gary Vitto, earning the team such distinctions as the "greatest softball team ever."
 This was no beer league...these guys were good.